danblevins/genai-doc-creator/README.md

 # Doc Creator

+**Problem Statement**: Business Professional dedicate excessive time and resources to manually creating business documents.
+This inefficiency bottlenecks productivity, delays strategic decision-making, and diverts energy away from high-value, creative work.
+We need a streamlined solution that accelerates the creation of comprehensive first drafts without compromising quality, structural integrity, or thoroughness.

 Proof of concept for generating first-draft business documents (two-pagers and quarterly/monthly reviews) from guided input.
 Reduces time from preparation to a solid first draft.

 [LIVE PROOF OF CONCEPT VIDEO](https://youtu.be/SYBXpZ9JJ40?si=N58UnqpSw-o7C-N8)